Slop Articles

 References

-1. I keep meaning to make the system more rigorous, and already tried a bunch of tools like Obsidian, Foam, Zettelkasten, but I guess it's working just well enough as it is that I could never justify siwtching to a proper tool/setup.
+4. I keep meaning to make the system more rigorous, and already tried a bunch of tools like Obsidian, Foam, Zettelkasten, but I guess it's working just well enough as it is that I could never justify switching to a proper tool/setup.

-2. Zotero is a free (there is paid a cloud hosted version as well) tool to help you collect, organize, annotate, cite, and share research and I love it.
+5. Zotero is a free tool to help you collect, organize, annotate, cite, and share research and I love it.
 If you haven't tried it I'd recommend to you do: zotero.org

 Changes